GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### UI effects
 On the 'Welcome Back' screen, the user is not presented with the option to request another letter.
-## `User` OTP verfication rate limiting
+## `User` OTP verfication rate limiter
-When the user is entering a one-time (SMS) password, rate limiting is handled internally to the `PhoneConfirmationOtpVerificationForm`, `UserOtpMethods` and `PhoneOtpRateLimitable` classes; the actual rate-limiting counts are kept on `User`.
+When the user is entering a one-time (SMS) password, rate limiting is handled by a custom set of code.
+The actual rate limits are stored on `User`.
 This is strictly for attempts to enter the one-time password.

-(n.b. - This code is _also_ used for rate OTP entry during login.)
+(n.b. - This code is _also_ used for rate-limiting OTP entry during login.)
-## Settings
+### Settings
 `:login_otp_confirmation_max_attempts` - The maximum number of OTP entry attempts that the user is allowed before their account is locked.